mlswg/mls-architecture/draft-ietf-mls-architecture.md

 the common framing mechanism is weak.
 Successful decryption of an AEAD encrypted message only guarantees that some member of the group sent the message.

+Compromise of the AEAD keys allows the attacker to send an encrypted message using that key, but cannot send a message to a group which appears to be from any valid client since they cannot forge the signature.
+This applies to all the forms of symmetric key compromise described in
+{{symmetric-key-compromise}}.

+#### Compromise of Ratchet Secret material

+When a Ratchet Secret is compromised, the adversary can compute both the current AEAD keys for a given sender as well as any future keys for that sender in this epoch.
+Thus, it can decrypt current and future messages by the corresponding sender.
+However, because it does not have previous Ratchet Secrets, it cannot decrypt past messages as long as those secrets and keys have been deleted.

+Because of its Forward Secrecy guarantees, MLS will also retain secrecy of all other AEAD keys generated for *other* MLS clients, outside this dedicated chain of AEAD keys and nonces, even within the epoch of the compromise.
+MLS provides Post-Compromise Security against an active adaptive attacker across epochs for AEAD encryption, which means that as soon as the epoch is changed, if the attacker does not have access to more secret material they won't be able to access any protected messages from future epochs.

-### Compromise of the Group Secrets of a single group for one or more group epochs
+#### Compromise of the Group Secrets of a single group for one or more group epochs

-An adversary who gains access to a set Group secrets--as when a member of the group is compromised--is significantly more powerful.
+An adversary who gains access to a set of Group secrets--as when a member of the group is compromised--is significantly more powerful.
 In this section, we consider the case where the signature keys are not compromised, which can occur if the attacker has access to part of the